 As our kūpuna have taught us, paying our bills, honoring our obligations and saving for the future is how we build a brighter future.
 And we have done that.
 One value that has guided this administration is to not simply pass on our debts to our kids and grandkids.

-Together we have made tremendous strides in this task - rebuilding our Rainy Day fund to \$310 million.
+We have rebuilt our reserves, our Rainy Day fund, to \$310 million.

 We have gone after the tax cheats and collected millions from those who were not paying their fair share.

-And we are working to modernize our tax collection system to make it easier and fairer for the people of Hawai'i.

-We made needed changes to improve the system so we can collect the tax revenues we rely on for state services.
+And we are working to modernize our tax collection system to make it easier and fairer for people.
+We have made needed changes to improve the system so we can collect the tax revenues we rely on for state services.
 I believe we're on the right track to accomplish this major task.